Delhi to Kota Kinabalu Flights — Guide 2026

 Cheap flights from Delhi to Kota Kinabalu — book online with FlightGPT

-Quick answer: Delhi to Kota Kinabalu non-stop flights take about ≈ 11h – 15h (1-stop, including layover), operated by AirAsia, Malaysia Airlines, Batik Air (all 1-stop), with around No non-stop — daily 1-stop options via Kuala Lumpur (and Singapore or Bangkok) direct departures a day.
-Indian passport holders should check the visa requirement summarised below.
+Quick answer: Delhi to Kota Kinabalu flights take about ≈ 11h – 15h (1-stop, including layover), operated by AirAsia, Malaysia Airlines, Batik Air (all 1-stop), No non-stop — daily 1-stop options via Kuala Lumpur (and Singapore or Bangkok).
+Check the visa requirement for your destination before you book.
 Use the live search above to compare today's cheapest DEL–BKI fare across every airline, OTA and travel agent in one place.

 Looking for cheap flights from Delhi to Kota Kinabalu?
 FlightGPT compares live DEL to BKI fares across every connected source — Indian carriers, Gulf hubs, OTAs and trusted travel agents — and shows the cheapest options side by side.
 Whether you want a Delhi to Kota Kinabalu non-stop tomorrow, a last-minute weekend deal or the lowest price three months out, every active Delhi-Kota Kinabalu fare is one search away.